-Article published by Angela Hydes, Marketing and Content Contributor.
-Follow at @TALGroup.
+Article written by Angela Hydes, Marketing and Content Contributor.
+Follow us at @TALGroup.

 Looking to recruit or for a career change?
 Do not hesitate to reach out to us either on talgroup.net, in person at our head office, or by phone (+1 416 599 1825).
 One of our recruiting experts would be happy to begin planning your recruitment campaign for you.